 “The eco guide to wet wipes”

-Pretty picture, huh?
-What you’re looking at is what we call a “fatberg”, a mixture of sewer clogging debris that causes expensive, detrimental clogs in pipes around the world.
+A “fatberg” is a mixture of sewer-clogging debris that causes expensive, detrimental clogs in pipes around the world.

 As we know, there’s a wipe for just about anything you can think of nowadays; e.g. make-up removing wipes, beard wipes, deodorant wipes, kitchen cleaning wipes, and perhaps the biggest offender, the bum wipes which claim to be flushable and preach to get you feeling cleaner than regular TP after using the restroom.